alphagov/govuk-developer-docs/source/manual/add-deployment-dashboard.html.md

 - has_workers: This adds a row with workers failure and success panels, this is required for applications that have sidekiq workers.
 This is `false` by default.

 - docs_name: This is the name of the application used in the developer documentation.
 Often the same as the repository name on Github.
-This deffaults to the `app_name`.
+This defaults to the `app_name`.